gcampbell-msft/smart-garage-door-opener/README.md

   - Detect the state of the garage door.
   - Control the garage door remotely.
 - Refresh my memory about various computer engineering concepts.
+- Refresh my C++ programming.

+## Journey and roadblocks

+TODO: Maybe sublink to a .md file in the docs folder.

+Might use [this guide / repo](https://github.com/skills/github-pages) to create a blog hosted on this github repo, using GitHub Pages.
+Another [docs page](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll).
+This could also lead to a new project creating my own website to point to these projects.
+I think it's best to make this repo have the end result of this project, but at the top of the readme, I can link to a blog that details how I got here.

+Some things to include in the journey were that I started with a very small esp8266, used an fdti to flash.
+Then, didn't want to deal with the limitations of some of the pins when it came to development, I'd have to do special things when flashing, and also unplug a bunch to flash, and didn't want to deal with that.
+Switched to esp12e, had issues and also simply learned about 12f, switched, had rfi issues, slowly investigated, took a couple week break, then investigated again, tried the capacitor on the reed switch.
+Come to think of it, I actually originally started with an arduino, but it was cheaper to use an esp.

 ## Materials